Available 24/7 | 0800 088 4170

 2. The professional alternative: Chemical poultices

 For stubborn tags, professional graffiti removal involves specialised cleaning agents that break the bond between paint and substrate.
-Unlike DIY store-bought chemicals, professional solutions are often pH-neutral and biodegradable, ensuring the paint is “lifted” without etching the stone or harming the surrounding environment.
+Unlike DIY store-bought chemicals, professional solutions are often pH-neutral and biodegradable, ensuring the paint is “lifted” without etching the stone and brickwork or harming the surrounding environment.

 3. Steam cleaning: The “Gold Standard”